wilgaboury/jsignal/readme.md

 ## Motivation

-The declarative/reactive paradigm has become the defacto standard it comes to GUI library design in the modern software landscape (React, Flutter, SwiftUI, Jetpack Compose,etc.).
+The declarative/reactive paradigm has become the defacto standard it comes to GUI library design in the modern software landscape (React, Flutter, SwiftUI, Jetpack Compose, etc.).
 Though, when it comes to Java there is a clear lack of choices in this category, and traditional options like Swing, JavaFX and SWT feel quite outdated by today's standards.
-Considering that Java is one of the most popular languages, used extensively in educational settings and for enterprise software development, this project is an attempt to fill in that void.
+Considering that Java is one of the most popular languages, used extensively in educational settings and for enterprise software development, this project is an attempt to build a modern, performant Java library that makes it fast and easy to develop graphical desktop applications.

 ## Module Disambiguation